Sir James Douglas KCB

 Douglas maintained a policy of trading with the First Nations for their land, stemming from a desire to have good interactions with natives while avoiding violence.
 Costs for each parcel of land were usually in the form of blankets, often three for each man.

 Douglas’ relations with First Nations peoples were mixed.
-On the one hand, Douglas married a Cree woman and established many close business and personal relationships with indigenous peoples as a fur trader.
+On the one hand, Douglas married Amelia, a Metis woman, and had established many close business and personal relationships with indigenous peoples as a fur trader.
 He sought to conclude treaties (the Douglas Treaties) with First Nations on southern Vancouver Island.
 The treaties he concluded were later criticized as having provided woefully inadequate compensation to First Nations in return for their cession of large swaths of territory, in most cases, for a few blankets or a few shillings.
 The treaties, concluded between 1850 and 1854, acquired 14 parcels of land for the Crown from the native peoples, totalling 570 km2.
 The treaty-making was halted after the colony ran out of money to pursue its expansion policy.

 The Fraser Gold Rush